 If he were anybody but the president, would Mr. Trump be indicted, sir?

-Now that you now that you finish that if you finish Sir, why didn't you make a recommendation to Congress one way or the other?
+Sir, why didn't you make a recommendation to Congress one way or the other?

-Well, are you going on vacation at least somewhere?
+Are you going on vacation on these?

-Did the attorney general accurately characterize your positions on conspiracy and obstruction, sir?
+Did the Attorney General accurately characterize your positions on conspiracy and obstruction, sir?

 It's amazing.